Chart Color Schemes

 Windale has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 18 projects likely to impact the area.
-Key projects include The Summit, Windale Area Plan, Mount Hutton Precinct Area Plan, and Tingira Hills Care Community.
-Below is a list detailing those most relevant.
+AreaSearch has identified 18 projects that may impact the area.
+Notable projects include The Summit, Windale Area Plan, Ryhope Street Subdivision, and Mount Hutton Precinct Area Plan.
+Below is a list detailing those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.